mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 This is the user name that MariaDB MaxScale uses when it connects to the master.
 This user name must have the rights required for replication as with any other user that a slave uses for replication purposes.
 If the user parameter is not given in the router options then the same user as is used to retrieve the credential information will be used for the replication connection, i.e. the user in the service entry.

 This user is the only one available for MySQL connection to MaxScale Binlog Server for administration when master connection is not done yet.

+In MaxScale 2.1, the service user injection is done by the MySQLAuth authenticator module.
+Read the [MySQL Authenticator](../Authenticators/MySQL-Authenticator.md) documentation for more details.

 The user that is used for replication, either defined using the user= option in the router options or using the username and password defined of the service must be granted replication privileges on the database server.